openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 80: Button LED Mode

 Selected LED Mode
-Controls the operation of the LEDs.
-Possible values are:
-0 – LEDs are always OFF (default)
-1 – Momentary ON

-2 – Stable ON

-The LED operation is described in details later in this document, and depends on the Button Mode configuration.
+<p&gtControls the operation of the LEDs.
+Possible values are:<br /&gt0 – LEDs are always OFF (default)<br /&gt1 – Momentary ON</p&gt <p&gt2 – Stable ON</p&gt <p&gtThe LED operation is described in details later in this document, and depends on the Button Mode configuration.</p&gt
 Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```0```.